Graptoveria ‘Opalina’. Succulent plant. Ornamental Live Plant. Indoor Garden Plant(1 Healthy Live Plant) rooted in a single pot.

 5,500.00

 The location of these Patachitra Shilpi or artists falls in a place, popularly known as Jangal Mahal in West Bengal.
 The area is home to a number of indigenous tribes like Santhals, Vills, Mundas.
 The paintings, for obvious reasons, depict the tribal culture.
 One such example by Nazra Chitrakar, who learnt the art from her older generations and is now passing it on to her successors.
-The artwork showcase a dance performance by the young tribal boys and girls.
+A depiction of a tribal marriage ceremony is beautifully borne by this painting.

 Babu Bibi